presquepartout/SayerPythonProject/README.md

 # Sayer Python Project
 A series of tutorials for learning to program in Python on Mac OSX.
+The approach here is experiential, experimental, and intended to be a springboard. **[Here is why.](https://github.com/presquepartout/SayerPythonProject/blob/master/MaisPourquoi.md)**

 **[Goals - First Ten Lessons](https://github.com/presquepartout/SayerPythonProject/blob/master/goals_first_ten_lessons.md)**